bulletnoid/StaggeredGridView/README.md

 ## A sweeter version of StaggeredGridView

-This project is based on [maurycyw/StaggeredGridView][1], which is a modification of Android's experimental StaggeredGridView: [com.android.ex.widget.StaggeredGridView][2]
+This widget is based on [maurycyw/StaggeredGridView][1], which is a modification of Android's experimental StaggeredGridView: [com.android.ex.widget.StaggeredGridView][2]

-This widget has some sweet features that you may be interest.
+This widget has fixed some of the major bugs and has some new features that you may be interested.

 ![](snapshot/snap.png)